 How to keep a healthy weight

-Keeping to a healthy weight can help cut your risk of cancer and other serious diseases.
-Many people gain weight throughout their lives, often without realising it.
-The good news is that small changes to your lifestyle can lead to a reduction in bodyweight.
-The day-to-day choices we make about our lifestyle have the greatest effect on our weight.
+Keeping a healthy weight can help cut your risk of cancer and other serious diseases.
+The good news is that small changes to your lifestyle that you keep up over time can lead to a reduction in bodyweight.

 Jeff, a lorry driver from Portsmouth, lost 5 and a half stone by being creative about eating healthily and keeping active while out on the road.